 From the Home Screen, you can send an absence notification, check the latest newsletters or notices, pay fees and check the school calendar etc.

 Riding scooters to school is permitted under following circumstances.
 Parents will accompany students in Years 1-4.
 Students will not ride in a manner that could endanger other people.
 Scooters will not be ridden on the road.
 Scooter riders must wear helmets.
 Parents will take full responsibility for the safety of their children and other footpath users while their child is riding the scooter.
 Students will not ride scooters in the school grounds except on designated ‘wheels days’.

-Student stationery is purchased by parents direct from our suppliers through the school pay online system.
-Orders are delivered to the school for distribution to students.
-Stationery needs to be purchased before your child starts school, please speak to the office to confirm what you need to order.
+Student stationery packs are purchased by parents direct from Paper Plus in Howick, a link to their online ordering portal is available on our website under the ‘For Parents’ tab.
+All packs are to be handed to the teacher unopened.
+Stationery needs to be purchased before your child starts school.
+Please speak to the office to confirm what pack your child needs.